PhilemonPhilippin/PhilemonPhilippin/README.md

 ![HTML](./html.png "HTML") &nbsp; &nbsp;
 ![CSS](./css.png "CSS")

----

-At the moment, I am keeping myself busy by

-- Looking for a new opportunity as a Software Developer in Belgium in the surroundings of Brussels,
-- Deepening my knowledge of software development by building projects and taking courses.

 ## 🏗️ Projects

-To consolidate my skills in fullstack development, I created two CRUD applications.
+To consolidate my skills in fullstack development, I created two web applications.
 The first, Bugtracker, was built in about 1 month, in 2022, because it was my end-of-professional-training project.
 The second, Kitchen, was built in about 2 months in 2023.